 Wanjiku Ngugi (MFA, Fiction)

 Wanjiku wa Ngugi is the former director of the Helsinki African Film Festival in Finland.
 She has also been a jury member of the CinemAfrica Film Festival, Sweden in 2012 and 2013.
 Her short stories have been published in The New Black Magazine, The East African, amongst other places.
 The Fall of Saints (Atria Books, 2014) is her first novel.

 Brenden Oliva (Ph.D., Fiction)

 Born and raised in the Gulf South, Georgia Pearle is an alumna of Smith College and holds an MFA in Creative Writing, Poetry, from Lesley University.
-She has been the recipient of the Ann Babcock Poetry Prize, the Gertrude Posner Spencer Prize for Nonfiction Prose, and the Gulf Coast Ethnic and Heritage Jazz Festival Poetry Prize, and she was runner-up for the 2014 Maureen Egen Exchange Award from Poets and Writers.
-She is a current Count Coordinator for VIDA: Women in Literary Arts, and a doctoral fellow in Creative Writing and Literature, Poetry, at the University of Houston.
-She lives in Galveston, Texas, with her two children.
+She is a nonfiction editor for Gulf Coast, a Count Coordinator for VIDA: Women in Literary Arts, and a doctoral student in Creative Writing and Literature, Poetry, at the University of Houston.
+She lives in Houston with her two children.

 Martin Rock (Ph.D., Poetry)